Pan American Bank: Politics

 Pan American Bank & Trust has contributed $124,178 to 50 Illinois politicians or political committees from 2008 through 2014.
 Recipients include the Mexican American PAC, the West Central Municipal Conference, the Italian-American Political Coalition, the Bellwood First Party, the Independent Citizens Action Party of Franklin Park, and the Illinois Bankers Association PAC.

-Ethics

 In September 2010, Democratic State Treasurer candidate Robin Kelly accused her opponent, then-Republican state Sen. Dan Rutherford, of violating state law by receiving a campaign contribution from Pan American Bank & Trust worth $500 while Pan American bid on a contract worth more than the law's $50,000 cap.
 Rutherford later returned contributions from Pan American Bank & Trust.